University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/1_IntroBash.md

 ```

 This directory should contain numerous folders.
-There is a `-` instead of a `d` at the beginning of the initial string of flags indicates the difference between any files and directories.
+A `-` instead of a `d` at the beginning of the initial string of flags indicates a file rather than a directory.
 On Ubuntu files and directories will also be displayed with different colours.
 **Can you see only folders, or do you have any files present in your home directory?**